pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 A simple explaination of how ssh-keys works: http://blakesmith.me/2010/02/08/understanding-public-key-private-key-concepts.html.

 The OpenStack software helps you create/import keys, and will make sure that your public keys are injected in the instaces you create.
-The private key should be private and is for you to safekeep on your clients.
+The private key should be private and is for you to safekeep on your client computer.

 ### Terminal Method
 #### for Linux: